justin0979/cdr-media/README.md

-# App to practice media sharing (photos, song albums) between users
+# App to practice media sharing (albums of photos) between users

 To start: